coder3246/coder3246/README.md

 ### Hi there 👋
-I'm Nirvaan, a passionate coder eager to explore the vast world of open-source communitiy.
+I'm Nirvaan, a passionate coder eager to explore the vast world of open-source.

 ## About Me